 Esta receta sirve 4 porciones de un ají relleno cada uno.

 [Recipe] Cubanelle Peppers Stuffed with Brown Rice and Spicy Chicken

 - A bunch of basil leaves to garnish

-Pour the remaining tomato sauce on a baking pan big enough to accommodate the peppers.
+- Roasting peppers: Pour the remaining tomato sauce on a baking pan big enough to accommodate the peppers, or divide between two smaller pans (which is what I did).
 Place the peppers on the tomato sauce.
 Cover tightly with aluminum foil.
 Bake for 25 minutes.
 Remove from the oven, garnish with the basil leaves and serve.